 Fixed or Adjustable?

-Solar panels come in a variety of shapes and sizes.
+Solar panel sizes come in a variety of dimensions.
 One of the ways different models differ is in their positioning on your roof—in other words, are they fixed or are they adjustable?

 As you might guess from their name, fixed panels stay stationary at all times.
 That makes finding their optimal tilt angle absolutely vital to their overall productivity.
 Your solar installer should be able to help you with this, but you can also do some preliminary calculations yourself (more on that later).
 Fixed panels are overwhelmingly the most popular choice among homeowners.